exercism/ruby/lib/bookkeeping.md

   # not your solution.
   #
   # Define a constant named VERSION inside of the top level BookKeeping
+  # module, which may be placed near the end of your file.
-  # module.
+  #
   # In your file, it will look like this:
   #
   # module BookKeeping
   #   VERSION = 1 # Where the version number matches the one in the test.